Hawley Retainer: Cost, Care, Benefits and How They Compare

 Conclusion

-They assist in keeping teeth straight after removing braces so they don’t return to their previous spots.
+Hawley retainers help keep teeth straight after removing braces, so they don’t return to their previous positions.

 Regular care, like cleaning and storing things right, plus knowing when they are worn out, helps to keep them working longer.

 The Hawley retainer is an integral part of after-brace care.
-It helps people keep their sound, straight teeth for many years if used right and by following the tips from experts.
+If used correctly and following expert tips, it helps people keep their straight teeth for many years.

 Scroll to Top